pdebelak/peterdebelak.com/_posts/2016-10-26-scoped-finds-with-ecto.md

 ---
-title: Scoped Finds with Ecto
+title: Scoped Finds with Ecto in Phoenix
 description: Peter continues to find out how to apply basic Rails idioms in the world of Elixir and Phoenix.
 Today he shows how to perform scoped database finds.
 tags:
   - Elixir